spicysoft/jp-www-gitlab-com/source/direction/verify/runner_saas/index.html.md

 In addition to eliminating CI build server maintenance costs, there are other critical considerations for organizations that can migrate 100% of their CI/CD processes to a cloud-native solution.
 These include security, reliability, performance, multiple build server and configuration options, and on-demand scale.

 Some competitors focus on building platform [speed](https://circleci.com/circleci-versus-github-actions/) and performance as critical competitive differentiators.
 Other industry participants, such as GitHub, have also invested in providing more computing choices for their hosted offerings.
-With the recent [announcement](https://github.blog/2022-09-01-github-actions-introducing-the-new-larger-github-hosted-runners-beta/) by GitHub that new larger GitHub-hosted runners are now in beta, the market is adopting CircleCI's position of providing computing choices for customers that use SaaS-delivered CI/CD services.
+With the recent [announcement](https://github.blog/2022-09-01-github-actions-introducing-the-new-larger-github-hosted-runners-beta/) by GitHub that new larger GitHub-hosted runners are now in beta, the market is adopting CircleCI's position of providing more computing choices for customers that use SaaS-delivered CI/CD services.

-Today on GitLab SaaS, we execute docker container CI builds only on GCP 1vCPU n1-standard-1 instances.
-Clearly, the performance of this lower compute machine type will be slower than larger machine types offered by our primary competitors.
-However, as indicated in our strategic priorities, we are closing this gap in our hosted offering and will start expanding the catalog of hosted Runner resource types on GitLab.com.

-From our perspective, GitLab Runner SaaS is well-positioned to compete on the performance and speed vector over the long term.
-First, the Runner core build execution engine is highly performant.
+With the recent release of new machine types for GitLab SaaS Linux Runners, we have closed the competitive gap measured by build environment compute performance.
+From our perspective, GitLab Runner SaaS is well-positioned to compete on the performance and speed vector over the long term:

+1. The Runner core build execution engine is highly performant.
-Secondly, we are introducing the Next Runner autoscaling technology that will provide added value with faster performance and near-real-time fleet scaling.
-Finally, as we expand the catalog of more compute offerings on GitLab SaaS, customers will benefit from speedier build times for compute-intensive workloads.
+1. We are introducing the Next Runner autoscaling technology that will provide added value with faster performance and near-real-time fleet scaling.
+1. As we expand the catalog of more compute offerings on GitLab SaaS, customers will benefit from speedier build times for compute-intensive workloads.

+However, the value of GitLab as the one DevOps platform far outweighs comparisons solely focused on the compute performance of the Runner machine types.

 ### A note on Xcode Cloud